02 Feb 10 easy tips to improve health, immunity and wellbeing

 When the fishermen can’t go to sea, they mend their nets.
-During the coronavirus restrictions, it’s been tough for all of us, this January we deserve to go a bit easier on ourselves, New Year’s Resolutions seem a bit harsh somehow in these times, but most of us are keen to make sure that 2021 is better than 2020!
-It’s safe to say that many of us have probably settled into a comfort zone of perhaps doing less than we feel we should and avoiding things that may be good for us.
-These 10 simple tips can help you reboot, recalibrate, blow away the cobwebs and lay a good foundation to help feel better in 2021.
+During the coronavirus restrictions, it’s been tough for all of us, & we deserve to go a bit easier on ourselves, It’s safe to say that many of us have probably settled into a comfort zone of perhaps doing less than we feel we should and avoiding things that may be good for us.
+These 10 simple tips can help you reboot, recalibrate, blow away the cobwebs and lay a good foundation to help feel better.

 “The comfort zone is a psychological state in which one feels familiar, safe, at ease, and secure.
 You never change your life until you step out of your comfort zone; change begins at the end of your comfort zone.” ~Roy T Bennett